3elk/PKitty/README.md

-# PKitty
+# /ᐠ - ˕ -マ PKitty

+Hello, welcome to PKitty!

-PKitty is a Batchfile script that uses the tool PortCheck to scan ports on a specific IP Address.
+PKitty is a Batchfile tool that is used to scan for open ports through an IPv4 Address using PortCheck.

+# How to use!